glaser06/prchotline/README.md

 ## Prerequisites

 To run this application, you need a Dropbox API key.
 The easiest way to obtain an access token is to get it from the Dropbox website.
-Visit https://www.dropbox.com/developers
+Visit https://www.dropbox.com/developers and login or create an account.

-After you log in, go to My Apps and select your application, or create one if you haven't done so yet.
+Go to My Apps and select your application, or create one if you haven't done so yet.
+Under OAuth2, click generate to create an access token and save it.
 DO NOT SHARE THIS KEY WITH ANYONE ELSE